JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

       [policy designer](https://help.gluu.org/kb/article/34/authorization-policy-designer)

-- Go to `Trusted Issuer` and edit the `testIdp` entry
-- Replace the OpenID configuration endpoint with the one from your IDP.
-This server must:
-    - Allow dynamic client registration
-    - Allow registered clients to request the `role` scope
-    - Have a user with the `role` claim set to the value `SupremeRuler` and return this claim in the userinfo token
-- Click Save
-- Click on the button named `Copy Link`.
-You will need this link in the next section.

-### Step-2: Configure Tarp with the policy store
+### Step-3: Configure Tarp with the policy store

-In this step, we will add the policy store details in the Janssen Tarp that is installed in the browser.
-The Cedarling instance embedded in the Tarp will use the policy stored in the store (from [Step-1](#step-1-create-cedar-policy-and-schema_1)) to evaluate the authorization result.
+We will now add the policy store details in the Janssen Tarp that is installed in the browser.
+The Cedarling instance embedded in the Tarp will use the policy from the store (from [step-1](#step-1-create-cedar-policy-and-schema_1)) to evaluate the authorization request.

 1. Open Tarp installed in the Chrome browser